bytestoskills/software-engineer-toolbox/technical/coding-with-ai.md

 ---

 ## The Anatomy of a Great Workflow

-Here’s what actually works in the real world:

 1. **Understand the task**\
    Is this a bug fix?
 A new feature?
 A refactor?
 Know what you're solving, and why, before involving the AI.